 Since our inception, we have not recorded any U.S. federal, state or foreign income tax benefits for the net losses we have incurred in each year, due to our uncertainty of realizing a benefit from those items.
-As of December 31, 2018, we had federal, state and foreign net operating loss carryforwards of \$106.9 million, \$87.9 million and \$69.9 million, respectively.
+As of December 31, 2019, we had federal, state and foreign net operating loss carryforwards of \$135.9 million, \$117.6 million and \$83.9 million, respectively.
 The federal and state net operating losses begin to expire in 2030, while the foreign net operating losses carryforward indefinitely.

-Our federal net operating losses include \$25.6 million which can be also carried forward indefinitely.
+Our federal net operating losses include \$54.6 million which can be also carried forward indefinitely.
 We may be able to utilize our net operating loss carryforwards to reduce future federal and state income tax liabilities.
 However, these net operating losses are subject to various limitations under Internal Revenue Code ("IRC") Section 382, which limits the use of net operating loss carryforwards to the extent there has been an ownership change of more than 50 percentage points.
 In addition, the net operating loss carryforwards are subject to examination by the taxing authorities and could be adjusted or disallowed due to such exams.
 Although we have not undergone an IRC Section 382 analysis, it is possible that the utilization of our net operating loss carryforwards may be limited.

-As of December 31, 2018, we also had federal and state research and development tax credit carryforwards of \$2.8 million and \$0.5 million, respectively, which begin to expire in 2030.
+As of December 31, 2019, we also had federal and state research and development tax credit carryforwards of \$3.8 million and \$0.6 million, respectively, which begin to expire in 2030 and whose future usage may also be limited to the extent there has been an ownership change of more than 50 percentage points.